What is landscape and why is it important?

 How to preserve our landscapes?

-- Wise use of resources: do not deplete nature.
+1. Wise use of resources: do not exhaust nature.

 Practical tips

-- Visit natural parks: support them financially and enjoy the beauty.
+• Visit natural parks: support them financially and enjoy their beauty.

-- Sort your waste: less waste means cleaner landscapes.
+• Sort waste: less waste means cleaner landscapes.

 Landscape is not just a view outside the window.
 It is a part of our life that affects everything – from health to the economy.
 Preserving our landscapes is the task of each of us.
 Let's take care of them together!